© Nikki Beach

 Pampelonne Beach is the beach most people associate with Saint Tropez.
 This is where you will find the A-listers, the famous beach clubs, and the super yachts resting in the bay.

-In reality this beach belongs to the closest village of Ramatuelle rather than to Saint Tropez itself, which is around six kilometres away.
+In reality this beach belongs to the closest village of Ramatuelle rather than to Saint Tropez itself, which is around 6km away.
 During the summer months of July and August, the beach can become busy and crowded.
 Your beach towel may overlap that of your neighbour's but if you are prepared to walk, you should be able to find a more spacious plot.

 If you prefer your beach time to be a bit more tranquil then consider visiting in low season, towards the end of September when the sun is still warming every inch of body and soul, when the beach chairs are half occupied, and you can enjoy this long white sandy beach at its best.